Do you still have any doubt about the importance of including images in your posts? Then take a look at this great infographic from MDGadvertising.

 The internationally recognized WorldImages database provides access to the California State University IMAGE Project.
 It has just been selected by the Library of Congress for inclusion in its historic collection of Internet materials.
 It contains approximately 100,000 images, is global in coverage, and includes all areas of visual imagery.
 The images can be located using many search techniques on the left hand toolbar, from QuickSearch to Advanced and ADA Searches.
 For convenience, the images are organized into over 900 portfolios that appear alphabetically in the Portfolio List.

 And remember to let us know if we missed some other resource or website that should also be included in the list.
-Use the comments!
+Use the comments below!